Skip to content

 Suicide Prevention and Mental Health Awareness

-Mental Health Conditions: Depression, anxiety, bipolar disorder, and other mental health conditions can increase the risk of suicide.
+Mental Health Conditions: Depression, anxiety, bipolar disorder, and other mental health conditions significantly increases the risk of suicide.

-Substance Abuse: Alcohol and drug abuse can contribute to suicidal thoughts.
+Substance Abuse: Alcohol and drug use heighten suicidal thoughts and behaviors.

-Financial Stress: Financial issues, job loss, and debt can lead to feelings of hopelessness.
+Financial Stress: Job loss and financial difficulties can lead to feelings of hopelessness

-Social Isolation: Loneliness and lack of support can contribute to worthlessness and isolation.
+Social Isolation: Loneliness and lack of support contribute to feelings of worthlessness and isolation.

-In a world where stress and pressure are becoming so common, the need for compassion, connection and mental health support has never been greater.
-It’s time to break the silence and create an environment where seeking help is seen as a strength, not a weakness.
+In today’s world, stress and pressure are common.
+Therefore, the need for compassion, connection and mental health support has never been greater.
+We must break the silence and create an environment where seeking help is seen as a strength, not a weakness.

 On World Suicide Prevention Day, we must commit to taking concrete steps to prevent suicide.
 This includes: